-- 136.-(1) Subject to subsection (2), an application for an order under section 33 or 131 may not be made after the end of the period of six years from the date on which the infringing copy or article or, as the case may be, or the illicit recording in question was made. - (2) Where during the whole or any part of the period specified in subsection (1) a person entitled to apply for an order - (a) is under a disability; or - (b) is prevented by fraud or concealment from discovering the facts entitling him to apply, an application may be made by him at any time before the end of the period of six years after the date on which he ceased to be under a disability or, as the case may be, could with reasonable diligence have discovered those facts.
+136.(1) Subject to subsection (2), an application for an order under section 33 or 131 may not be made after the end of the period of 6 years from the date on which the infringing copy or article or, as the case may be, or the illicit recording in question was made.

+(2) Where during the whole or any part of the period specified in subsection (1) a person entitled to apply for an order an application may be made by him at anytime before the end of the period of 6 years after the date on which he ceased to be under a disability or, as the case may be, could with reasonable diligence have discovered those facts.